Serial number 112918

 Valve lineup: X65 triode hexode, KTW61 RF tetrode,DH63 double-diode triode,KT61 output tetrode and U50 full wave rectifier.

-When I removed the back cover it seemed as if everything was in order and the mains cable appeared to be OK so I enegised the set via my series lamp arrangement and nothing untoward happened.
+When I removed the back cover it seemed as if everything was in order and the mains cable appeared to be OK so I energised the set via my series lamp arrangement and nothing untoward happened.
 There was no hum but there were clicks from the speaker when the pushbuttons were operated.
 An aerial did not elicit any response even when touched on the valve top caps.

-The chassis and loudspeaker were removed from the case and many years of dust were brushjed and vacuumed away.
+The chassis and loudspeaker were removed from the case and many years of dust were brushed and vacuumed away.
 The valves were removed one by one and the pins and valve holders treated with contact cleaner.
 The push button switches were given the same treatment.
 As far as I can tell all the components appear to be original, the valves too, all have Marconi labels, two dial lamps were absent but the other three were fine.
 Capacitors including the main smoothing Electrolytic were manufactured by Plessey of Ilford.
 I believe that the whole of the set would have been made by Plessey under contract to Marconi and the chassis number is a Plessey identifier.